 - All staff are made aware of the indicators which may signal children are at risk from or are involved with serious violent crime.
 These may include unexplained gifts or new possessions, increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of CCE. - Any concerns regarding serious violence will be reported and responded to in line with other child protection concerns by speaking with a DSL or deputy.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of CCE. - Langafel CE Primary school recognises that the likelihood of involvement in serious violence may be increased by factors such as being male, having been frequently absent or permanently excluded, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
+Additionally, violence can peak in the hours just before or just after school, when pupils are travelling to and from school and these may be particularly risky times for children involved in serious violence. - Any concerns regarding serious violence will be reported and responded to in line with other child protection concerns by speaking with a DSL or deputy.
 The initial response to child victims is important and staff will take any allegations seriously and work in ways that support children and keep them safe.

-4.6 Modern Slavery
+4.6 Modern Slavery and the National referral Mechanism (NRM)